chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 CCL solved this too.

-The key idea here is to treat values as keys (pun intended).
+The key idea here is to treat values as.. keys (pun intended).

 Remember how in the "Nested records" section I mentioned that you can parse values using the same CCL config parser?
 If you do it recursively until the